-So how does a brand optimize inventory to meet the needs of both their business and their customers?
+So how does a brand optimise inventory to meet the needs of both their business and their customers?

-ShipBob offer premium fulfillment technology, a global fulfillment network, expertise, and best-in-class customer support to help direct-to-consumer brands better manager their inventory management by saving time and money, while also gaining transparency and visibility into their supply chain.
+ShipBob offer premium fulfilment technology, a global fulfilment network, expertise, and best-in-class customer support to help direct-to-consumer brands better manager their inventory management by saving time and money, while also gaining transparency and visibility into their supply chain.

 Here is an overview of how ShipBob can help you improve your inventory management process.